 Present codes and regulations will do for now

-Concerning the codes one should follow, the AC462 Structural Building Materials from Shipping Containers is one of the best available at the moment.
+Concerning the codes, the AC462 Structural Building Materials from Shipping Containers is one of the best available at the moment.

-It provides all the information required to build a safe and durable home out of materials coming from re-purposed shipping containers.
-In the future, things will be simple and approving processes will take less time than today.
+- It provides all the information required to build a safe home out of materials coming from repurposed shipping containers.

 What to Expect from Future Regulations

-- It is worth mentioning that the guideline is available for a price, as only a draft version is available for free.
+- It is worth mentioning that the Guideline has a fixed price, as only a draft version is available for free.